 Q: How can I run the MLflow UI from Azure Databricks?

 You can use MLflow on Azure Databricks by using open source MLflow like we demonstrated in this webinar.
-You can refer to our documentation for more information and use our quick start notebook to get started.
-In the 0.6 release, MLflow will automatically understand if you’re running your experiments in Databricks and will record a link to your notebook or job.
+You can refer to our documentation for more information.
+In the 0.6 release, MLflow will automatically understand if you're running your experiments in Databricks and will record a link to your notebook or job.